ShubhraKumari/Band-name-generator/README.md

 # Band-name-generator
-This is a simple band name generator using basic input and print statements of python.
+This is a band name generator using basic input and print statements of python.